microsoft/genaiscript/THIRD_PARTY_LICENSES.md

 -----------

-The following npm packages may be included in this product:
+The following npm package may be included in this product:

  - webidl-conversions@3.0.1
- - webidl-conversions@7.0.0

-These packages each contain the following license and notice below:
+This package contains the following license and notice below:

 # The BSD 2-Clause License